LeetLLM

 tail~0.000.08~0.12

-Temperature controls distribution sharpness like a routing strictness dial.
-Low temperature (T<1T < 1T<1) keeps the sampler focused on the top choices, like a fulfillment router that picks the safest carrier.
-High temperature (T>1T > 1T>1) spreads probability across more tokens, like allowing less common recovery actions when the situation is ambiguous.
+Temperature controls distribution sharpness like a sampler strictness dial.
+Low temperature (T<1T < 1T<1) keeps the model focused on the top choices.
+High temperature (T>1T > 1T>1) spreads probability across more tokens, allowing less common recovery actions when the situation is ambiguous.

 The formula